saswatbehera10/PetShopUI/README.md

 # PetShopUI
+The Pet Adoption Platform is a user-friendly web-based application that simplifies the pet adoption process by connecting potential pet owners with adoptable pets.
+Pet shop owners (Admin) can publish detailed information about each pet, including breed, age, and photos, allowing users to search based on preferences.

 Github link to backend code:
 https://github.com/saswatbehera10/PetShop

 This project is build using ASP.NET Core WEBAPI, Entity Framework, React.Js.